Emmotes/ic_spoilers/docs/diana.md

     "id": 1948,
     "flavour_text": "",
     "description": {
         "desc": "Diana can help scavenge up to $(current_scavenge_cap diana_electrum_scavenger floor) additional Electrum Chests when killing bosses.
-While this cap is not reached, Diana has a $amount% chance of scavenging 1 Electrum Chest each time a boss is defeated.
+While this cap is not reached, Diana has a $amount% chance of scavenging 1 Electrum Chest each time a boss drops a loot bag.
 The cap increases by $cap_increase_per_day every day.", "post": {
             "conditions": [
                 {